 Imagine compliance as a playbook.
 It outlines what’s best for your team members and the company, all while ensuring you’re in line with local, state, and federal rules — rules that change based on where your business and employees are located.

-Employment laws and regulations change with time as well, and this ongoing evolution means that companies, regardless of their size, are continually facing new HR challenges.
+Employment laws and regulations change with time as well, and this ongoing evolution means that HR departments, regardless of their size, are continually facing new challenges.

-To avoid the financial and legal consequences of noncompliance, you need to make an ongoing commitment to creating a safe and harmonious workplace while navigating the complexities of legal mandates.
+To avoid the financial and legal consequences of non-compliance, HR teams need to make an ongoing commitment to creating a safe and harmonious workplace while navigating the complexities of legal mandates.
 It’s about being informed, prepared, and proactive in ensuring that your compliance strategies grow and change with your business.

 What Items Should You Consider for an HR Compliance Checklist?